 Lizz Pincus, MSN, MBA, RN, ACNS-BC, CNS-CP, CNORVice President

-Elizabeth S. Pincus, MSN, MBA, RN, ACNS-BC, CNS-CP, CNOR, is a Clinical Nurse at Regional Medical Center, San Jose, California.
-She earned her bachelor of arts in psychology from the University of Hartford, West Hartford, Connecticut; her bachelor of science in nursing from Stony Brook University, Stony Brook, New York; her master of science in nursing as an adult health clinical nurse specialist and her post-master’s certiﬁcate in nursing education from Johns Hopkins University, Baltimore, Maryland; and her master of business administration in health care administration from City University of New York, Baruch College, New York.
+Elizabeth Pincus, MSN, MBA, RN, ACNS-BC, CNS-CP, CNOR, is a Nursing Professional Development Specialist at Stanford Health Care, Palo Alto, California.
+She earned her bachelor of arts in psychology from the University of Hartford, West Hartford, Connecticut; her bachelor of science in nursing from Stony Brook University, Stony Brook, New York; her master of science in nursing as an adult health clinical nurse specialist and her post-master’s certificate in nursing education from Johns Hopkins University, Baltimore, Maryland; and her master of business administration in health care administration from City University of New York, Baruch College, New York.

 Lizz has worked as a Clinical Nurse Specialist, Nurse Educator, Team Leader, Circulator and Scrub Nurse.
-She is currently serving as the AORN Vice President and is the co-chair of the New York State Council.
+She is currently serving as the AORN Vice President and as the co-chair of the New York State Council.
 Previously, Lizz has served as Secretary and as a member of the Board of Directors.
 She is a peer reviewer for the AORN Journal and has been a mentor to AORN Foundation scholarship winners.
-She is a member of the American Nurses Association, Sigma Theta Tau and the National Association of Clinical Nurse Specialists.
-Lizz serves as a volunteer on the NACNS Legislative/Regulatory Committee and was a member on the NACNS Education Committee for several years.
-Lizz is a medical volunteer for NY Road Runners and has served as a medical volunteer for Global Smile Foundation.
+Lizz is currently a mentor for the ANA Mentorship program focused on supporting new nurses.
+She is a member of Sigma Theta Tau and the National Association of Clinical Nurse Specialists (NACNS), where she serves as a volunteer on the NACNS Legislative/Regulatory Committee.
+Lizz has served as a medical volunteer for Global Smile Foundation and the NY Road Runners.
 She has volunteered with CCI for both the CNOR and CNS-CP examinations.

 Darlene Murdock, BSN, RN, CNOR, TNCCSecretary

-Nakeisha M. Archer, MBA, RN, NE-BC, CNOR, CSSMBoard Member
+Nakeisha M. Archer, MBA, RN, NE-BC, CNOR, CSSMTreasurer

 Stephen Balog, MSN, RN, CNOR, RNFABoard Member